 Substantially all of Antero Midstream's revenues were and are derived from transactions with Antero Resources.
+See Note 12-Leases to the consolidated financial statements for additional information on the Company's related party leases.
 See Note 17-Reportable Segments to the consolidated financial statements for the operating results of the Company's reportable segments.